RoyNyaga/business-api/README.md

 ### Running the project locally

-- Make sure you have postgresql and Ruby installed in your computer.
+- Make sure you have PostgreSQL and Ruby installed on your computer.
-- Clone the application using the command `git@github.com:RoyNyaga/business-api.git`
+- Clone the application using the command
+`git clone git@github.com:RoyNyaga/business-api.git`
-- cd the project folder and setup the project using the command `rails db:setup` this will create a development and a test database, run migrations and generate seeds.
+- cd the project folder and set up the project using the command `rails db:setup` this will create a development and a test database, run migrations and generate seeds.
 - run the development server using the command
 `rails s`

 ### End Points
-- createing businesses
+- creating businesses
 `POST http://localhost:3000/api/v1/businesses`
-- retriving businesses
+- retrieving businesses
 `GET http://localhost:3000/api/v1/businesses`

 ### Testing